 An extensive investigation conducted in accordance with IFI-144 was completed in 2006 and presented to the ASTM F16 Committee on Fasteners (F16 Research Report RR: F16-1001).
 The investigation demonstrated that Zn/Al Inorganic Coating, when applied per ASTM F1136 Grade 3 to ASTM A490 bolts, does not cause delayed cracking by internal hydrogen embrittlement, nor does it accelerate environmental hydrogen embrittlement by cathodic hydrogen absorption.
-It was determined that this is an acceptable finish to be used on Type 1 ASTM A325 and A490 bolts and F1852 and F2280 twist-off-type tension-control bolt assemblies.
+It was determined that this is an acceptable finish to be used on Type 1 ASTM A325 and A490 bolts.